 Containing health care costs AND increasing morale

 Just ask the folks at TEAM Industries in Bagley & Park Rapids, a machining, manufacturing and assembly business five facilities in Minnesota.
-They formed a partnership with the Statewide Health Improvement Program in the area in 2010, and are already showing results.
+They formed a partnership with the Statewide Health Improvement Partnership in the area in 2010, and are already showing results.

 They started with a vision and priorities, conducted a survey, created a brand, “Wellness In‐Motion,” and went about working with interested employees to increase their physical activity, eat healthier and quit smoking.